nurettinbas/Carinho/README.md

 **Privacy-first trip recorder for iOS** — track drives with GPS, estimate fuel cost, and keep every mile on your device.
 No account, no cloud, no third-party SDKs.

 Carinho is a native SwiftUI app built with SwiftData.
-It records routes locally, works offline, and can start or stop automatically when your car connects via **Bluetooth**, **CarPlay**, or **motion detection**.
+It records routes locally, works offline, and starts automatically the moment your paired car connects via **Bluetooth** or **CarPlay** — and stops when it disconnects.

 [English](#features) · [Türkçe](#özellikler)